dimagi/commcare-hq/corehq/apps/userreports/README.rst

 ``items_expression`` and returns one list of all objects.

 ``items_expression`` is any valid expression that returns a list of lists.
-It this doesn’t evaluate to a list of lists an empty list is returned.
+It this doesn't evaluate to a list of lists an empty list is returned.
 It may be necessary to specify a ``datatype`` of ``array`` if the expression could return a single element.